paraspec/paraspec/README.md

 ## Usage

+Add paraspec to your Gemfile:

+    gem 'paraspec'

+This is necessary because paraspec has its own dependencies and loads the application being tested into its environment, hence both paraspec's and application's dependencies need to exist in the same Bundler environment.

-For a test suite with no external dependencies, using paraspec is trivially easy.
+Then, for a test suite with no external dependencies, using paraspec is trivially easy.
 Just run:

     paraspec